 An even more extreme view is that science is a “tool of the devil,” used by atheists to deceive an ignorant world into believing that the Bible is false.
 (For instance, read The Flat-out Truth and The Earth Is Not Moving, both of which imply that any “non-literal” interpretation of the Bible is false.)
 In particular, the creation passages in Genesis 1 and 2 often are used as a launch pad for hostile, contentious attacks by those holding to a “young-earth” view against both

-In the past, the only crude scientific methods available were unable to obtain extremely accurate measurements of the universe and of the earth, in particular their ages, incorrectly calculating the latter to be only a few thousand, a few million, or eventually a few hundred million years old.
+In the past, the only crude scientific methods available were unable to obtain extremely accurate measurements of the universe and of the earth, in particular their ages.
+They calculated the universe and earth to be only a few thousand, a few million, or eventually a few hundred million years old.
 The fact is that science now, much more precisely than at any time in the past, has enabled us to determine the ages of the universe and the earth (about 13.7 and 4.56 billion years, respectively), as well as to measure other parameters in the cosmos, which heretofore were impossible to calculate without highly technological methods and approaches.

-Such noteworthy discoveries, particularly since the dawn of this new millennium, are a clear testament to us that God meticulously and exquisitely fine-tuned every last detail of His Creation on our behalf, during the first six “age-days” of creation.
+Such noteworthy discoveries, particularly since the dawn of the twenty-first century, are a clear testament to us that God meticulously and exquisitely fine-tuned every last detail of His Creation on our behalf, during the first six “age-days” of creation.
 As such, contemporary scientific evidence itself is absolute confirmation that people now, more than ever before, are without excuse in failing to believe that an Almighty Creator made everything that we see and about which we know

-As noted previously in the overview, arguably the leading issue causing disgreement between “young-earth” proponents and those endorsing an “old-earth” view is a controversy over the meaning of the word “day” in
+As noted previously in the overview, arguably the leading issue causing disgreement between “young-earth” proponents and those endorsing an “old-earth” view is a controversy over the meaning of the Hebrew word yōm, translated as “day” in

-Hebrew has a relatively small vocabulary, at least with respect to English.
-As such, most words in Hebrew have more literal meanings than they do in English.
+Hebrew has a relatively small vocabulary, at least when compared to English.
+As such, most words in Hebrew have a broader array of literal meanings than they do in English.
 For instance, the word “day” in English has two literal meanings:

 However, yōm (which is the Hebrew equivalent of “day”), in addition to the above two meanings, has this literal meaning as well:

-- the hours of daylight, approximately 12 hours (varying from one latitude and season to another).
+- the hours of daylight per 24-hour period, approximately 12 hours (varying from one latitude and season to another), or

-There is no word other than yōm, in biblical Hebrew, indicating a long period of time, such as an “age,” an “era,” an “epoch,” or an “eon.”
-Thus, there is no compelling reason to presume that the word “day” (which is the English translation of yōm in Genesis chapters 1 and 2) absolutely must refer only to a 24-hour day, nor that the series of creative events by God, from “day” #1 to “day” #6, took place over a period of merely six 24-hour periods.
+There is no word, in biblical Hebrew, indicating a long period of time—such as an “age,” an “era,” an “epoch,” or an “eon”—which adequately could be substituted for yōm in Genesis 1 and 2.
+Thus, there is no compelling reason to presume that the word “day” (which is the English translation of yōm in Genesis chapters 1 and 2) absolutely must refer only to a 24-hour day, nor that the series of creative events by God, from “day” #1 through “day” #6, took place over a period of merely six 24-hour periods.

-- a period of time of unspecified duration.
+- a period of time other than a 24-period or the hours of daylight, often of unspecified duration.

-To say that the word “day” in Genesis 1 and 2, when translated into English (or into any other language) literally must mean a 24-hour period of time, is incorrect.
+Basically, to say that the word “day” in Genesis 1 and 2, when translated into English (or into any other language) literally must mean a 24-hour period of time, is inaccurate.
 For instance, consider verse 5 of Genesis 1:

-God called the light “day,” and the darkness he called “night”Here, the word “day” certainly does not refer to a 24-hour period of time but, specifically, to “light” or to a period consisting of light.(Genesis 1:5a).
+God called the light “day,” and the darkness he called “night”Here, the word “day” certainly does not refer to a 24-hour period of time but, specifically, to “light.”
+Furthermore, the full “days” of creation, each consisting of an “evening and morning,” were not limited to being 24 hours in length.(Genesis 1:5a).

-Just as, in English, “day” can indicate an extended period of time (such as “in the day of the Great Depression” or “in George Washington’s day”), so, in Hebrew, yōm also can specify an indefinite time of unknown length.
+In English, “day” can indicate an extended period of time (such as “in the day of the Great Depression” or “in George Washington’s day”).
+Similarly, in Hebrew, yōm also can specify an indefinite time of unknown length.
 In fact, within the creation account itself is such an example, as is quoted here from both the King James and Amplified Bible versions:

 This is the history of the heavens and of the earth when they were created.
 In the day that the Lord God made the earth and the heavens(Genesis 2:4—AB).